Just-Abdul/MYSQL/README.md

 # MYSQL
-Creating a simple company database using MYSQL with POPSQL Editor
+Creating a simple company database using POPSQL Editor